PritRaj1/symbolic-kan/README.md

 # symbolicKAN

-B-spline KAN for symbolic regression, implemented in Julia to aid my personal understanding.
+B-spline KAN for symbolic regression - (almost) exactly recreated from original in Julia to aid my personal understanding.